-Students may submit an Incomplete Course Request Form through the myCSU Student Portal or via telephone request to Student Services.
+Students who meet qualification criteria may submit a through the myCSU Student Portal.
 Students are expected to set realistic goals and timelines to complete outstanding course assignments.
-The approval process may take up to three (3) business days.
+The approval process may take up to seventy-two (72) business hours.
 Students will be notified of the status of the request via email; the correspondence will denote approval or denial.
-Students who are unable to complete their course due to an extenuating life circumstance, may choose to review the Incomplete for Special Circumstances Policy.
+Students who do not meet qualifications for an incomplete, due to an extenuating life circumstance, may choose to review the Incomplete for Special Circumstances Policy.